Trenblack/dunkin_donuts_api/README.md

 }

-User wallet
-So a problem here is we also want to obviously keep track of how much each user is owed/paid, or a wallet.
-This can be calculated with the payments table.
-However, there are a few benefits to having an additonal system.
+### Wallet
+We might want to keep track of how much each source/employee is owed/paid, or a wallet.
+This would be something that is independant of batches.
+One way to acquire such data is to just do a query on the payments table where we filter by all rows where the from/to columns is the source/employees's d_id.
+Using the "amt" and "status" columns, we can calculate how much each employee/source has been overall paid/received.
+This will work, but can lead to many heavy queries if done very often.

+Another approach is to maintain an additonal system.
+Some of the benefits are as follows:
-    1. Faster read data, can get employee data without calculations
+    1. Faster read data, can get employee data without querying the payments table and making calculations.
-    2. Additional layer to double check payment balances are correct
+    2. Additional layer to double check payment balances are correct.

+While some of the cons here are the increased complexity from maintaining another system, a possibility of inconsistent data, and many more writes than our previous approach.

-One solution is to create a table for wallets that would be 1:1 with  its respective employee, and this can maintain aggregated data.
-This is positive because we don't have to do any calculations when we query for an account.
+One way of implementing this can be to create a table for wallets that would be 1:1 with its respective employee, and this can maintain aggregated data per user.
+This would be a very simple system to maintain, and would very quickly be able to read and provide aggregated data per employee/source.
+However, this loses the ability to get a list of all payments involvng a user, which may be important down the line in generating payment histories or doing bookeeping.

-Another solution is that we can build a relationship between users and all the payments they are in.
-Then, we still have to query, but it'll be much faster.
-Another benefit of this is that we can generate a payment history list for each user.
-In SQL, this can be a one to many relationship, and in NoSQL, this can be with a wide column datastore like Cassandra.
+To sidestep this, another solution can be to build a relationship between users and all the payments they are in.
+Then, we still have to calculate each payment to provide aggregated data, but we can retrieve the payments corresponding with each employee/source very quickly, while still having the option to generate a payment history list for each employee/source.
+In SQL, this can be done with a one to many relationship, and in NoSQL, this can be done with a wide column datastore like Cassandra.

 Depending on how often we expect employee balance information to be requested, we can implement one or both of these.
-But since this problem does not ask for any employee specific data, I will not implement this.
+But since this problem does not ask for any employee specific data, I will not implement any of these.

-Ledger
+### Ledger
 A debit/credit system to make sure every payment is accounted for.
 This can be implemented as one table with employees and sources alike.
 This will help double payments be caught, as well as give a place to keep track of credit/debit which will aid in tracking returns and reversed payments.

-Ledger: (d_id, debit, credit)
+The philosophy here is that the total sum of the debit and credit should equal to 0, and if it does not, that is an early flag that something has went wrong.

+Ledger object: (pk=d_id, debit, credit, last_updated?)

 For the scope of this problem, I will not implement this.

-History
+### History
 Its probably also smart to log every action attempted in case of errors or accounting.